Dayvid-San/Dayvid-San/README.md

 - 🎨 I’m Freelance Designer and Coder
-- 📚 I’m currently learning NodeJS and MongoDB
+- 📚 I’m currently learning PHP and Laravel
 - 🌱 I like customization
 - 🤖 I code apps and bots to my games
 - 🤓 I started with java, python and mysql at school to help me with my homework